GeyserMC/Rainbow/README.md

   - Simple custom armour items, by analysing an item's `minecraft:equippable` component and loaded equipment assets.
   - 3D items, by converting the Java model to a bedrock one, and generating an attachable and animations for it, as well as rendering a custom GUI icon.
     - Is able to translate display transformations for the head, first-person and third-person item slots.
+- Exporting merged language files from loaded resourcepacks to a folder, for easy copying to Geyser's locales/overrides folder.
+  - Files from different resourcepacks for the same language are merged together.